yourname3/jamfest-2025/README.md

 small number of `MeshInstance` structs, while still allowing the code to dynamically build the set of rendered `MeshInstance`s each frame.

+### What's with lib.rs and main.rs?

+This is something to do with how we build with wasm-pack.
+I'm not sure exactly what the details are, but it's something along the lines of: we need to build as a `cdylib` for the web, and then have a function that is essentially our entry point, marked with `#[wasm_bindgen(start)]`.